jebutton/starfield-console-cg/README.md

 ## To Run:

-1. Make sure you have a Python environment set up.
+1. Run _run.ps1_ in PowerShell to start the program and install the prerequisites if they don't exist.
-2. Add dependencies via the _requirements.txt_ file.
+2. Navigate the menus by typing options from them.
-3. Run _run.bat_ in PowerShell to start the program in the correct context.
+3. Copy the resulting console commands and paste them into Starfield's console via the tilde (`) key.

 ## Updates: